frgul006/rag-experiment/README.md

 ### For Windows Users

-Installation on Windows might require a custom setup or WSDL.
-More details will be provided soon.
+Installation on Windows can be found under [docs/WINDOWS.md](./docs/WINDOWS.md).
+Note that the instructions require Windows 10 OS Build 2004 or later.

 ### Python